opencontainers/distribution-spec/spec.md

 The referrers API here is described by [Listing Referrers](#listing-referrers) and [end-12a](#endpoints).
 When registries add support for the referrers API, this API needs to account for manifests that were pushed before the API was available using the [Referrers Tag Schema](#referrers-tag-schema).

-1. Registries MUST include preexisting image and artifact manifests that are listed in an image index tagged with the [referrers tag schema](#referrers-tag-schema) and have a valid `refers` field in the referrers API response.
+1. Registries MUST include preexisting image and artifact manifests that are listed in an image index tagged with the [referrers tag schema](#referrers-tag-schema) and have a valid `subject` field in the referrers API response.
-1. Registries MAY include all preexisting image and artifact manifests with a `refers` field in the referrers API response.
+1. Registries MAY include all preexisting image and artifact manifests with a `subject` field in the referrers API response.
-1. After the referrers API is enabled, Registries MUST include all newly pushed image and artifact manifests with a valid `refers` field in the referrers API response.
+1. After the referrers API is enabled, Registries MUST include all newly pushed image and artifact manifests with a valid `subject` field in the referrers API response.

 ### API